Explained: United's incredible Academy landmark

 Through the decades, United's reputation for youth football has endured.
 In the '70s, came Sammy McIlroy and Arthur Albiston; in the 1980s, Mark Hughes and Norman Whiteside; in the '90s, the famous Class of ’92, which included three of our all-time top 10 appearance makers, Ryan Giggs, Paul Scholes and Gary Neville.
 Many others also broke through and, while they might not be household names like Giggs, Scholes and Neville, they achieved the dream of millions: pulling on the red shirt in a competitive first-team fixture.

-“The beauty of the 85-year run is it has been achieved organically,” says the club's Head of Academy, Nick Cox.
+“The beauty of the 85-year run is it has been achieved organically,” says the club's Director of Academy, Nick Cox.
 “It hasn’t been manufactured or, indeed, something we were conscious of (the statistic was only ratified in recent seasons).
 It’s just the way things are done here!

 “No doubt the Academy will make the headlines next week, but the Academy has never and will never develop players on its own.
 Developing players is the responsibility of everyone.
 The first-team staff, the board, the ground staff, the media team, the legal team, administrators, and many others.
 We are lucky to have staff to support us now as they did 85 years ago.